 All races run over a mile and further take in at least part of the loop section of the track.
 In these events, there does seem to be a slight bias towards those low-drawn runners who are able to stick to the inside around the bends.
 Across 162 races at trips of between 1m and 1m5f the win percentages returned were 10.9% for low, 9.9% for middle and 7.4% for high.

-Possibly the simplest route to profit here is to simply back the favourite in all non-handicap events.
-Doing so across the most recent seasons would have resulted in a strike rate of 55% and a healthy level stakes profit of almost £19.
+Possibly the simplest route here is to simply back the favourite in all non-handicap events.
+Doing so across the most recent seasons would have resulted in a strike rate of 55% and a healthy level stakes net win of almost £19.